 There are a lot of species of tropical and subtropical ferns, but there are also a lot of ferns that are native to more temperate climates.
 These ferns would be well suited to cooler parts of the house but won’t survive in rooms that are too well heated.
 Tropical ferns survive best in homes with central heating.
 Below are recommend indoor conditions for optimal fern growth:

 All ferns love moisture and should be given humid conditions.
-In living rooms and family rooms, you would have to stand their pots on trays of damp pebbles or clay granules.
+In living rooms and family rooms, stand their pots on trays of damp pebbles or clay granules.
 Ferns also love being misted at regular intervals with tepid, soft water unless the humidity of the whole room is kept high through the use of a humidifier.

 You also need to provide the right compost.
 Most ferns are forest or woodland plants and have tender, delicate roots adapted to the light forest soil, which is rich in leaf mould and decayed vegetable matter.
-The right compost has to be free draining so that the roots never get waterlogged.
-A compost that contains peat or a fibrous peat substitute containing plenty of sand is best.
-The compost should never be allowed to dry out.
-This might mean you have to water the plant a little every single day in a warm, dry atmosphere.
+The right compost must be free draining so that the roots never get waterlogged.
+A compost that contains peat or a fibrous peat substitute with plenty of sand is best.
+The compost should never be allowed to dry out, which may mean watering the plant a little every single day in a warm, dry atmosphere.

 You can keep your ferns in dim light as long as you give them regular breaks in bright light.
 They can be given artificial light, but this should be from a special gardening bulb or a fluorescent strip.
 Ordinary light bulbs generate too much heat.

-Feed your ferns in the summertime every two to four weeks with a liquid fertilizer.
-You don’t want to mix it full strength because you can damage the root system.
+Feed your ferns in the summertime every two to four weeks with a liquid fertilizer, but don’t mix it full strength because you can damage the root system.
 Just a few drops of fertilizer can be added to the water occasionally for misting.
-Don’t feed your ferns in the winter because they rest in the winter.
+Don’t feed your ferns in the winter because they rest.
 In order to keep the air around your ferns moist, mist them often.